Hyzenthlay01/haiku-genera-tor-hahahahahaha---hahahahaha/README.md

 including comment,

 i swear it does,
-i would never break that rule, i'm so good at code.
+i would never break that rule ever, i'm so good at code.